Kaiserslautern

 Kaiserslautern is home to about 100,000 people.
-Additionally, approximately 45,000 NATO military personnel are based in the city and its surrounding district (Landkreis Kaiserslautern), contributing approximately US$1 billion annually to the local economy.
+Additionally, approximately 45,000 NATO military personnel are based in the city and its surrounding district (Landkreis Kaiserslautern).

 History and demographics

 Prehistoric settlement in the area of what is now Kaiserslautern has been traced to at least 800 BC.
 Some 2,500-year-old Celtic tombs were uncovered at Miesau, a town about 29 km west of Kaiserslautern.
 The recovered relics are now in the Museum for Palatinate History at Speyer.

 Medieval period

 Kaiserslautern received its name from the favourite hunting retreat of Holy Roman Emperor Frederick Barbarossa who ruled the Holy Roman Empire from 1155 until 1190.
 The small river Lauter made the old section of Kaiserslautern an island in medieval times.
 Ruins of Frederick's original castle, built 1152–1160, can still be seen in front of the Rathaus (city hall).
 A second castle, Nanstein Castle, was built at Landstuhl to guard the western approach to the city.
-Barbarossa's influence on Kaiserslautern remains today, both in its nickname as a "Barbarossa city" and the open-mouthed pike on the city's coat of arms, reportedly his favorite dish.
+Barbarossa's influence on Kaiserslautern remains today, in its nickname as a "Barbarossa city".
+Local legends claim in 1497, a nearly 6 m long pike was caught in a lake, the Kaiserwoog, with a ring saying it was placed by Emperor Frederick II, personally in 1230, later finding its way onto the city's coat of arms.

 The Stiftkirche, Kaiserslautern's oldest church, was constructed in 1250–1350.
 As the population of Kaiserslautern grew, King Rudolf von Habsburg chartered the town an imperial city in 1276.
-St. Martin's Kirche (church) was built from 1300–1350 for an order of monks.
+St. Martin's Church was built in the 14th century, originally as a Franciscan monastery church.
 Today a section of the original city wall still stands in the courtyard of the church.

 By 1375, the city of Kaiserslautern was pledged to Electoral Palatinate and therefore became subsequently part of the Wittelsbach inheritance.